raakesh-m/bulb/README.md

 - **Immediate Feedback**: Real-time visual and audio responses
 - **Gamification**: Scoring system with achievements and streaks
 - **Intuitive Controls**: Clear visual hierarchy and interaction patterns
+- **Data Persistence**: Automatic saving of progress and statistics

 ## 🛠️ Technologies Used